 These are the entry level courses that — at a minimum — employers expect a student interested in this specialty to have.

 Students interested in this practice area should consider including one or more of the following courses as electives.

 Additional information is available on the Labor Law Curricular Concentration page.

 Unemployment Compensation Appeals Clinic

 The Unemployment Compensation Appeals Clinic is staffed by volunteer student advocates who assist clients in obtaining unemployment compensation benefits.
-Student advocates work closely with supervising attorneys from the community and gain litigation and case management experience while helping those in need of benefits who cannot afford representation.
+Student advocates work closely with supervising attorneys and gain litigation and case management experience while helping those in need of benefits who cannot afford representation.